-Designing your company's HR business processes will allow you to make a distinction between the activities that are assigned to the Human Resources Department (mission and role) or, conversely, to the management.
+Designing your company's HR business processes will allow you to make a distinction between the activities that are assigned to the Human Resources Department (organizational mission and role definition) or, conversely, to the management.
 It also allows acquiring a global vision of the different steps followed by employees during their entire lifecycle in the company, as well as clarifying the organizational culture in relation to HR management.
 Both in the literature and in practice, two main trends may be identified:

 In the first case, the HR Department serves as a vehicle of the company’s organizational culture.
 It is not rare that it is endowed with a veto right against decisions of the management that could stand in contradiction with the organizational culture.
 The second version can mainly be found in large companies that are highly centralized or organized along lines of products – as well as in very small structures in which the boss rules with unlimited power.